Nicholas-Kho/vuw-hackathon-2025/README.md

 `SEED=`: A Te Papa Collections reference of the form `NAMESPACE/ID`, where `NAMESPACE` is one of: `object`, `agent`, `place` and `ID` is a positive integer.
 Defaults to `object/1227923`.
 Determines the first node in the graph.
 During startup, the server attempts to parse this reference, look up the object, and convert it to a node.
 If this fails, the server process exits.
 You can find different seed objects and their identifiers using the [Te Papa Collections API browser](https://data.tepapa.govt.nz/docs/apibrowser.html).
 The `Type` field of your chosen object corresponds to `NAMESPACE`, and the `Id` field corresponds to `ID`.

 `STATIC_PATH`: The path to the directory where the server will serve static files from.
 Defaults to `static/`.
 If you are running the server via `nix run`, this variable will already be set.

+`USE_CORS`: Either `true` or `false`.
+Defaults to `false`.
+Determines whether or not the server allows cross-origin resource sharing.
+This is useful to enable when working on the frontend with `elm reactor`, as in this case the Elm server will be on a different port than the main server.